To Navigate through the site,

 When you navigate away from this HOME page your location appears at the top left of your present page.
 This HOME page is represented by a home icon...a little house.
 As you wade into the site from the home page each major location (folder or gallery) will be listed to the right of home, its level separated by a > .
 When you reach a gallery of interest and click on a thumbnail image, the largest available full size image of the thumbnail appears with an X at the top left.
 Click the X to move back to the gallery.
 Click on any intermediate name between >'s will take you to that folder or gallery and clicking on the HOME icon brings you back to this page.

 Photography is a lifelong passion...the intoxicating thought of capturing a moment in time forever endures.
 Starting with film and a Yashica C twin lens reflex at age 14, I moved on to a more compact 35mm format in a small number of years, first with a Contaflex, then to a series of Nikon 35mm film cameras.
 A Nikkormat served me well for almost two decades.
 My first digital camera was a small Canon in 1999 and then a number of Nikon Coolpixs.
-The first serious digital camera was a Canon 10d, replaced in 2006 with a Canon 5D and a number of L series lenses.
-Presently I shoot with a combination of Nikon D800 and Canon 5D and 7D.
-All the current big glass material is shot raw and processed with DXO Optics Pro and Photoshop.
+The first serious digital camera was a Canon 10d, replaced in 2006 with a Canon 5D, Canon 7D and a number of L series lenses.
+Presently I shoot with a combination of Nikon D800 and Nikon D500.
+The Nikon lenses are Nikkors and Tamron.
+All the current big glass material is shot raw and processed with and Photoshop CC with NIK filters compliments of Google, and I occasionally use DXO Optics Pro.

 In the past my subjects tended to be opportunistic.
 In recent years they certainly include a number of very cute grandkids, walkaround photo essays, and some pro bono work with the Donna Stoering Notes for Nourishment concert series.
 The real joy for me these days is the challenge of interpreting a subject and capturing at least some measure of the essence of the subject.
 Human subjects are always the most challenging.